 Today, a customer gives a business their details in exchange for a service; but this data often just sits on the service provider’s infrastructure where it provides little or no value.

-Significantly, PSD2 and the ePrivacy Directive are leading to a new model for data processing; one fit for the sharing economy.
+Significantly, PSD2 and the ePrivacy Regulation are leading to a new model for data processing; one fit for the sharing economy.
 Here, a consumer stores their data in a secure, dedicated app provided by the AISPs and third-party companies that PSD2 will help proliferate.
-The consumer then chooses which organisations have access to the app – thereby providing the consent that will be demanded by GDPR and the ePrivacy Directive.
+The consumer then chooses which organisations have access to the app – thereby providing the consent that will be demanded by GDPR and the ePrivacy Regulation.

 This is a consumer-centric approach to data rights management that’s fit for the digital age.